-This behavior differs from Dialogic[®] Springware products, where both TM_MAXDTMF and TM_DIGIT will be returned when both DX_MAXDTMF and DX_DIGMASK termination conditions are specified in the DV_TPT structure and both are satisfied by the user input.
+This behavior differs from Springware boards, where both TM_MAXDTMF and TM_DIGIT will be returned when both DX_MAXDTMF and DX_DIGMASK termination conditions are specified in the DV_TPT structure and both are satisfied by the user input.

 This function will fail and return AT_FAILURE if an invalid channel device handle is specified in chdev.